ConcernedCitizen2025/Project2025-Assistant/_questions/136-military-forces-domestic-purposes.md

 ---
 layout: question
-title: "Military Forces for Domestic Purposes"
+title: "Military Forces for Domestic Purposes in Project 2025"
+description: "Analyzing Project 2025's proposed use of military forces for domestic purposes, including protest control and border enforcement, and the implications for civil liberties and democracy."
 ---

+# **Military Forces for Domestic Purposes: Protest Control and Border Enforcement in Project 2025**

-### *How does Project 2025 address the use of military forces for domestic purposes, such as protest control or border enforcement?*
+## *How does Project 2025 address the use of military forces for domestic purposes, such as protest control or border enforcement?*

-# **Military Forces for Domestic Purposes in Project 2025**

 #### **Introduction**

-The use of military forces for domestic purposes, such as protest control or border enforcement, is a highly sensitive issue that intersects with concerns about civil liberties, federalism, and the appropriate use of state power.
-Project 2025 addresses these issues by proposing measures that expand the role of the military in domestic affairs under specific circumstances.
-This analysis explores the proposed changes, assessing their potential impact on U.S. democracy, civil rights, and the balance of power between federal and state authorities.
+Project 2025 outlines a controversial shift in the use of military forces for domestic purposes, including protest control and border enforcement.
+These proposals raise serious questions about the balance between national security and civil liberties, as well as the potential for executive overreach.
+By expanding the role of the military in managing domestic unrest and border security, Project 2025 risks undermining fundamental democratic principles, including the right to protest and the separation of military and civilian law enforcement roles.
+As the plan's implications for civil rights and accountability unfold, it becomes clear that these changes could have far-reaching consequences for U.S. democracy.

 #### **Use of Military Forces for Protest Control**